gitbucket/blocking-slick/README.md

 import myapp.slick.driver.BlockingH2Driver.api._
 ```

-See the example of use of blocking API:
+See the example of use of blocking API provided by blocking-slick:

 ```scala
 val db = Database.forURL("jdbc:h2:mem:test")